 Thanks to solution processing, perovskite manufacturing is highly scalable, and production costs have the potential to be very low compared to other solar panel technologies.
-Lower production costs translates to low costs for consumers looking to go solar, and lowering the cost of installing solar makes it easier for anyone to take advantage of solar energy.
+Lower production costs translate to low costs for consumers looking to go solar, and lowering the cost of installing solar makes it easier for anyone to take advantage of solar energy.

-Like other thin film technologies, perovskite solar cells have unique properties that make them attractive for reasons beyond their low cost potential and energy production capabilities.
+Like other thin-film technologies, perovskite solar cells have unique properties that make them attractive for reasons beyond their low-cost potential and energy production capabilities.
 Thin film panels are typically flexible, lightweight, and semi-transparent.
 From a design perspective, this makes perovskites highly appealing, as they appear much lower-profile than traditional silicon solar panels and can be incorporated into parts of buildings besides just the roof.
 Additionally, their lightweight nature means less physical stress on roofs, walls, or wherever they may be installed.

 The National Renewable Energy Laboratory (NREL) has invested significantly in research about perovskites.
 Check out what NREL has to say about this exciting new solar technology: